vusion/md-vue-loader/README.md

 Note that to get code highlighting to work, you need to:

 - Include one of the highlight.js css files into your project.
-For example: [https://highlightjs.org/static/demo/styles/atom-one-dark.css].
+For example: (https://highlightjs.org/static/demo/styles/atom-one-dark.css).
 - Specify a lang in code block.
-Ref: (creating and highlighting code blocks)[https://help.github.com/articles/creating-and-highlighting-code-blocks/].
+Ref: [creating and highlighting code blocks)](https://help.github.com/articles/creating-and-highlighting-code-blocks/).

 ### With options